MathuxNY-73/leetcode/README.md

 - [x] Write a solution that works on the sample input.
 I wrote a solution that works in O(N*log k)
 - [x] Submit solution.
 Got correct in 64 ms with 16.1 MB
 - [x] Problem solved

+### Longest Continuous Increasing Subsequence
+The goal of this challenge is to code a function that computes the length of the longest continuously increasing subsequence in a given array.
+I tried to solve this problem using the C++ language [Problem link](https://leetcode.com/problems/longest-continuous-increasing-subsequence)
+As February 3<sup>rd</sup>, 2020:
+- [x] Write a solution that works on the sample input.
+The solution I have is in O(n) time complexity and O(1) memory
+- [x] Submit solution.
+Got correct in 0 ms with 9.4 MB
+- [x] Problem solved